On This Page[Hide][Show]

 If you have an individual disability income policy, your claim may be exempt from ERISA and governed by state law.
 Claims by church or government employees may also be exempt from ERISA law.
 If so, you may not have to file an appeal before filing a lawsuit.

 “I was fighting a long-term disability company whose policy I had bought and who refused to pay any of my benefits after I became disabled.
 Nick agreed to take my case and though there were many hoops he had to jump through, he never gave up.
-I will always be grateful to Nick and his staff for all the work they did on my behalf.” – Teacher in North Carolina with a Denied Disability Claim
+I will always be grateful to Nick and his staff for all the work they did on my behalf.” – Teacher with a Denied Disability Claim

 How to Appeal a Denied Claim